-Coordinator: Mrs Kerry McDonnell
+Coordinator: Mrs Jackie Males

-BUSINESS ADMINISTRATION (A/V)
+BUSINESS SERVOCES(A/M/V)

-The Business Administration course is written under the Business Services Training Package (BSB).
-Students who study this course can achieve double certification.
+The Business Services course is written under the Business Services Training Package (BSB).
 Successful completion of units studied will lead to grades for the accredited course on the Senior Secondary Record of Achievement.
-By attaining required competencies, students can receive BSB20115 Certificate II in Business (Release 1) and BSB30115 Certificate III in Business (Release 1), both of which are recognised nationally by employers and other training institutions.
+By attaining required competencies, students can receive BSB30120 Certificate III in Business (Release 2), which is recognised nationally by employers and other training institutions.
 Students will also receive a Statement of Attainment for any competencies successfully completed.
+This course is delivered over two years.